 How Often Should You Change Your Kubota Lawn Mower Blades?

-Mower blades on your Kubota lawn mower should be changed once a year.
-Blades that wear quickly because they are exposed to excessive dirt, rocks and gravel will need to be replaced more frequently.
+The mower blades on your Kubota lawn mower should be changed once a year.
+Blades that wear quickly because they are exposed to excessive dirt, rocks, and gravel will need to be replaced more frequently.

 How Often Should You Sharpen Your Kubota Lawn Mower Blades?